rauhul/swift-org-website/_posts/2024-02-27-byte-sized-swift-tiny-games-playdate.md

 If you're eager to use Swift on your Playdate, the [swift-playdate-examples](https://github.com/apple/swift-playdate-examples) repository has you covered.
 It contains the above ready-to-use examples that demonstrate how to build Swift games for the Playdate, both for the simulator and the hardware.

 Additionally, the repository includes detailed documentation to guide you through the setup process.
-Whether you're a seasoned Swift developer or just starting, you'll find the necessary resources to bring your Swift-powered Playdate games to life.
+Whether you're a seasoned developer or just starting, you'll find the necessary resources to bring your ideas to life.

 But if you're up for a deep dive into the technical details of what it takes to bring Swift to a new platform, read on!

 ## Deep Dive: Bringing Swift to the Playdate

-Bringing up a new platform is always fraught with challenges and infuriating bugs; everything is broken with numerous false starts along the way, until you clear the last bug and it all comes together.
+Bringing up a new platform is always fraught with challenges and infuriating bugs; everything is broken with numerous false starts, until you clear the last bug and it all comes together.
 Getting Swift games running on the Playdate was no different.

-My general approach was to leverage Swift's interoperability to build on top of the C SDK.
+My general approach was to leverage Swift's interoperability to build on top of the Playdate C SDK.
 The good news is that the Swift toolchain already had all the features I needed to get this working.
 I just had to figure out how to put them together.
 Here's an overview of the path I took:

 - Building object files for the Playdate Simulator
 - Importing the Playdate C API